cKlee/ecpo/ecpo.md

 		rdfs:label "has end temporal extension"@en ;
 		rdfs:label "hat endende Zeit Ergänzung"@de ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:range rdfs:Literal ;
 		rdfs:comment "A textual discrimination for the temporal information of the ending group, like a season"@en ;
 		rdfs:subPropertyOf ecpo:hasEnd ;
 		rdfs:isDefinedBy <> .

-## hasEndDayCount
+## hasEndDay

-[ hasEndDayCount ]: #hasenddaycount
+[ hasEndDay ]: #hasendday

-The day count of the ending group
+The day of the ending group, like a day count or a day name

-	ecpo:hasEndDayCount a owl:DatatypeProperty ;
+	ecpo:hasEndDay a owl:DatatypeProperty ;
-		rdfs:label "has end day count"@en ;
+		rdfs:label "has end day"@en ;
 		rdfs:label "hat endende Tageszählung"@de ;
-		rdfs:range rdfs:Literal ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "The day count of the ending group"@en ;
+		rdfs:comment "The day of the ending group"@en ;
 		rdfs:subPropertyOf ecpo:hasEnd ;
 		rdfs:isDefinedBy <> .

-## hasEndMonthCount
+## hasEndMonth

-[ hasEndMonthCount ]: #hasendmonthcount
+[ hasEndMonth ]: #hasendmonth

-The month count of the ending group
+The month of the ending group, like a month count or a month name

-	ecpo:hasEndMonthCount a owl:DatatypeProperty ;
+	ecpo:hasEndMonth a owl:DatatypeProperty ;
-		rdfs:label "has end month count"@en ;
+		rdfs:label "has end month"@en ;
 		rdfs:label "hat endende Montaszählung"@de ;
-		rdfs:range rdfs:Literal ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "The month count of the ending group"@en ;
+		rdfs:comment "The month of the ending group"@en ;
 		rdfs:subPropertyOf ecpo:hasEnd ;
 		rdfs:isDefinedBy <> .